Where can I find a SNAP Center?

 Step 1.
 Get an application.

-You can download an application; you may pick one up at your local SNAP Center; call to have one sent to you by mail; or have someone pick one up for you at a local SNAP Center.
+To find out if you qualify and apply online, go to NYC.gov/ACCESSNYC.
+You can also download an application; pick one up at your local SNAP Center; call to have one sent to you by mail; or have someone pick one up for you at a local SNAP Center.

 Step 2.
 Fill out the application.

 Anyone may fill out an application.
 Answer as many questions as you can.
 If you need help filling out an application, please ask for help at your local SNAP Center.

 Step 3.
 Submit your application.